 Cancer-causing agents such as asbestos are also harmful, and air pollution has long been known to contribute to lung cancer.
 In some instances, gene mutations are a cause.

-The American Cancer Society (ACS) reports that up to 20 percent of people who don’t smoke die from lung cancer.
+The American Cancer Society (ACS) reports that up to 20 percent of people who die from lung cancer don't smoke or use any other form of tobacco.
 That translates to 16,000 to 24,000 individuals every year.

 “Our bodies have a lot of lung reserve, so people may have lung cancer, but no symptoms until it affects a vascular structure, or if it starts to impede breathing,” says Dr. Batra.
 “If you have a cough lasting more than two to three weeks, see your doctor.
 And if you see any blood, get checked as soon as possible.”